FreeLinX/Desktop-test/README.md

 # FreeLinX/Desktop

 FreeLinX is an independent, from-scratch, non-GNU, musl-based Linux distribution.
-This repository holds the **desktop** work: the boot-time graphical stack (X11 + Openbox) and the retro 90s desktop environment, along with a graphical web browser, native network manager, custom kernel configuration, ports recipes, and the root filesystem template used to build the runnable initramfs.
+This repository holds the **desktop**.

 It boots directly into a classic 90s Openbox desktop: